fluidself/fluidself.org/_books/business/18-minutes.md

 "The key is cognitive control of the amygdala by the prefrontal cortex," Dr. Gordon told me.
 So I asked him how we could help our prefrontal cortex win the war.
 He paused for a minute and then answered, "If you take a breath and delay your action, you give the prefrontal cortex time to control the emotional response."
 Why a breath?
 "Slowing down your breath has a direct calming effect on your brain."
 "How long do we have to stall?"
 I asked.
 "How much time does our prefrontal cortex need to overcome our amygdala?"
 "Not long.
 A second or two."

 Regular rest stops are useful interruptions.
 They will refuel your body and mind, naturally reorient your life toward what's important to you, and create the time and space to aim your efforts more accurately.
 I'm not talking about a stop as much as a ritual of self-imposed brief and strategic interruptions.
-A series of pauses to ask yourself a few important questions, to listen to the answers that arise, and to open yourself to making some changes--maybe big ones, maybe small ones--that will help you run strongly.
+A series of pauses to ask yourself a few important questions, to listen to the answers that arise, and to open yourself to making some changes—maybe big ones, maybe small ones—that will help you run strongly.
 That will ensure you're running the right race.
 And running it the right way.
 That will position you to win.

-The world changes--we change--faster than we tend to notice.
+The world changes—we change—faster than we tend to notice.
 To maximize your potential, you need to peer through the expectations that limit you and your choices.
-You need to see the world as it is--and yourself as you are.
+You need to see the world as it is—and yourself as you are.

 Choose rituals that have meaning to you and do them religiously.
-Most important, be consistent--doing the same thing repeatedly over time solidifies your identity.
+Most important, be consistent—doing the same thing repeatedly over time solidifies your identity.

 Don't settle for being less than you are.
 It won't serve others and it won't serve you.